K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 #### <div id='3-2-4-5'/> 3.2.4.5.
 Delete Saved Objects
 - Delete from the object list
-Select object from object list of "Dashboards" / "Searches" / "Visualization"(①), click ② icon.
+Select object from object list of ①"Dashboards" / "Searches" / "Visualization", click ② icon.
 ![057]

 - Delete from the object details page
-Click "Object Name"(①) from the object list of "Dashboards" / "Searches" / "Visualization".
+Click ①"Object Name" from the object list of "Dashboards" / "Searches" / "Visualization".
 ![058]

-Click the (①) button from the object details page of "Delete dashboard/search/visualization".
+Click the ① button from the object details page of "Delete dashboard/search/visualization".
 ![059]